spyg812-pixel/AI-test1/README.md

 # Some responses the AI knows
 responses = {
     "hello": ["Hi there!", "Hello!", "Hey!
-How’s it going?"], "how are you": ["I’m doing great, thanks!", "I’m just a script, but I’m fine!", "All good here."], "bye": ["Goodbye!", "See you later!", "Bye!
+How’s it going?"], "how are you": ["I’m doing great, thanks!", "I’m just a script, but I’m fine!", "All good here.
+    "bye": ["Goodbye!", "See you later!", "Bye!
 Have a great day!"], "who are you": ["I’m your simple AI chatbot.", "I’m just some Python code, but I can chat with you!"], }